 There are many facilities on this beach for your convenience, such as a bus terminal building, a rest house, a marine house, and a boat rental service.

 You may look out for small fish, crabs, etc., in the tide pools along the walkway from the beach to the marine house.

 If you want to observe the area more deeply, you have to go to the nearby Jodogahama Visitor Center.
 Here you will also find the map of closer hiking trails.

 For a more relaxing activity, you can consider joining one of the cruises that depart from the beach to tour the nearer waters and islands, as well as the famous Blue Cave.

-Yuigahama beach has gained popularity as one of the finest beaches for swimming.
+Yuigahama beach has gained popularity as one of the best beaches for swimming in Japan.